-In professional conflict resolution it is important to follow a specific course of action and to begin by clearly identifying and defining the problem.
+In professional conflict resolution, it is important to follow a specific course of action and to begin by clearly identifying and defining the problem.
 The problem should first be discussed with the person with whom you have the conflict.
 If you have unsuccessfully tried to resolve the problem with the individual involved, then your concerns should be presented to the next level of authority within the nursing department and CHS.

 - Step 1: Schedule a meeting with the faculty member to discuss the problem.
 If unresolved, proceed to Step 2. - Step 2: Schedule a meeting with the course coordinator.
 If unresolved, proceed to Step 3. - Step 3: Schedule a meeting with Chief Nurse Administrator.
-If unresolved proceed to Step 4. - Step 4: Schedule a meeting with the Chief Nurse Administrator.
-If unresolved proceed to Step 5. - Step 5: Schedule a meeting with the Dean of the College of Health and Society.
+If unresolved proceed to Step4. - Step 4: Schedule a meeting with the Chief Nurse Administrator.
+If unresolved proceed to - Step 5.
+Step 5: Schedule a meeting with the Dean of the College of Health and Society.

-When these measures do not result in resolution, a student should follow the formal HPU grievance procedure as outlined in the HPU Academic Catalog and HPU Student Handbook: https://hpu.edu/student-life/files/student-handbook.pdf
+When these measures do not result in a resolution, a student should follow the formal HPU grievance procedure as outlined in the HPU Academic Catalog and HPU Student Handbook.